 Syntax Description option Specifies the debugger type; see the Usage Guidelines section for valid values.
 Command Defaults debug all: defaul t logging level is ERROR.
 Command Modes EXEC configurat ion mode.
 Usage Guidelines hat you use the debug command only at the direction of Cisco TAC because the SE fected when you enter the debug command. causes the debugg by default.
 You ca ogging disk priority debug command with the debug command.
-This configuration ging messages to be logged in the syslog file, which is available in the /local1 directory an then download the messages from the SE, copy them to a local disk file (for example, sk ftp command), and forward the logs to Cisco TAC for further investigation. a file.
-However, the syslog.txt file.
-We is no immediate for can track the line When you have co by using the unde In log messages are logged to the console and you need to copy and paste the output to his method of obtaining logs is more prone to errors than capturing all messages in the hen you use system logging to a disk file instead of system logging to a console, there eedback that debug logging is occurring, except that the syslog.txt file gets larger (you s added to the syslog.txt file by entering the type-tail syslog.txt follow command). ompleted downloading the system logs to a local disk, disable the debugging functions ebug command (see the "undebug" section on page 2-820 section for more details), and logging disk priority to any other setting that you want (for example, notice priority).
+This configuration ging messages to be logged in the syslog file, which is available in the /local1 directory in then download the messages from the SE, copy them to a local disk file (for example, sk ftp command), and forward the logs to Cisco TAC for further investigation.
+By default, system log messages are logged to the console and you need to copy and paste the output to a file.
+However, this method of obtaining logs is more prone to errors than capturing all messages in the syslog.txt file.
+When you use system logging to a disk file instead of system logging to a console, there is no immediate feedback that debug logging is occurring, except that the syslog.txt file gets larger (you can track the lines added to the syslog.txt file by entering the type-tail syslog.txt follow command).
+When you have completed downloading the system logs to a local disk, disable the debugging functions by using the undebug command (see the "undebug" section on page 2-746 section for more details), and reset the level of logging disk priority to any other setting that you want (for example, notice priority).
 Table 2-2 shows valid values for the debug command options.
 Table 2-2 d lebug Command Options